exercism/configlet/README.md

 The primary function of configlet is to do _linting_: checking if a track's configuration files are properly structured - both syntactically and semantically.
 Misconfigured tracks may not sync correctly, may look wrong on the website, or may present a suboptimal user experience, so configlet's guards play an important part in maintaining the integrity of Exercism.
 The full list of rules that are checked by the linter can be found [here](https://github.com/exercism/v3-docs/blob/master/anatomy/tracks/configlet/linting.md).

+The `configlet lint` command is currently in the process of being implemented.

 ## Sync

 If a track implements an exercise for which test data exists in the [problem-specifications repo](https://github.com/exercism/problem-specifications), the exercise _must_ contain a `.meta/tests.toml` file.
 The goal of the `tests.toml` file is to keep track of which tests are implemented by the exercise.
 Tests in this file are identified by their UUID and each test has a boolean value that indicates if it is implemented by that exercise.